UFCW Canada Human Rights, Equity, and Diversity Calendar

 February – Black History Month: A month to recognize the struggles of African peoples for freedom and emancipation.
-All throughout the month of February the contributions of Black heroes are highlighted to remind the world of the ingenuity and great civilization built by the people of the African descent.
+All throughout the month of February, the contributions of Black heroes are highlighted to remind the world of the ingenuity and great civilization built by the people of African descent.
+UFCW Canada statement

 February 14 – Have a Heart Day: An initiative of the First Nations Child and Family Caring Society, this advocacy-driven initiative reminds the federal government of their unmet commitment to close the funding gap between Indigenous children on-reserve and the rest of Canada.

-February 14 – Women’s Memorial March: On this day we honour women who lost their lives due to gender-based violence.
-It’s also a reminder of the ongoing tragedy of Missing and Murdered Indigenous Women and Girls in Canada.
+February 14 – Women’s Memorial March: On this day, we honour women who lost their lives due to gender-based violence.
+It is also a reminder of the ongoing tragedy of Missing and Murdered Indigenous Women and Girls in Canada.
 UFCW Canada statement

-March 8 – International Women’s Day: On this day we acknowledge the important contributions of women to our society and renew our commitment to ending patriarchal systems of oppression.
+March 8 – International Women’s Day: On this day, we acknowledge the important contributions of women to our society and renew our commitment to ending patriarchal systems of oppression.
+UFCW Canada statement

-March 21 – International Day for the Elimination of Racial Discrimination: Commemorated by the UN in 1966, this day marks the horror of the Sharpeville Massacre in apartheid South Africa.
-On this day we remember the atrocities perpetrated by racism and work toward a world where everyone in the human family is valued.
+March 21 – International Day for the Elimination of Racial Discrimination: Commemorated by the United Nations (UN) in 1966, this day marks the horror of the Sharpeville Massacre in apartheid South Africa.
+On this day, we remember the atrocities perpetrated by racism and work toward a world where every person in the human family is valued.
+UFCW Canada statement

-2nd Wednesday of April — International Day of Pink: This day is internationally recognized as the day to stop and call-out bullying, heterosexim, homophobia, biphobia and transphobia.
-By wearing a pink t-shirt on the second Wednesday of April, we show our solidarity in the fight to stop bullying.
+April 14 – International Day of Pink: This day is internationally recognized as the day to stop and call-out bullying, heterosexism, homophobia, biphobia, and transphobia.
+By wearing a pink t-shirt on the 14th of April, we show our solidarity in the fight to stop bullying.